Low carb donuts are easy baked almond flour donuts – or keto glazed donuts – with chocolate peanut butter glazing.

 Texture and storage

 Baked donuts are as tasty as fried donuts – except it’s much healthier for you!
 Even if keto is about eating fat, frying food is still not the best healthy way to cook food as it destroys the majority of nutrients.
 So these baked low-carb donuts are your healthy treat.
 Their texture will be very different depending on the temperature you store them.

 In the pantry, they stay soft and airy.
-In the fridge, they get dense, bready and cold – of course.
+In the fridge, they get dense, bready, and cold – of course.
 It’s my favorite way to store them, in the fridge.
-I usually take them out the fridge 2 hours before eating, so they are cold but not too cold but still dense.
-It reminds me the Krispy Kream donuts I bought form the store years ago.
+I usually take them out of the fridge 2 hours before eating, so they are cold but not too cold but still dense.
+It reminds me of the Krispy Kream donuts I bought from the store years ago.

 I hope you will enjoy this low-carb donut recipe.
 If you do, I will definitely be happy to create more of them.
 I already make a similar recipe with chocolate or pumpkin that my kids approved.
 Let me know!

 In a medium mixing bowl, whisk together eggs, coconut milk, vanilla, baking soda and apple cider vinegar.
 You don't need to whisk long just 30 seconds to combine everything together and beat the eggs.

 Stir in almond meal and sugar-free crystal sweetener.
 Combine until it forms a donuts dough - about 1 minute.

 Fill each donut hole up to 3/4 to leave some space for the donuts to raise.

 Bake for 12-15 minutes or until a skewer inserted in the center of donuts comes out clean and the top is set and golden/brown.

 Cool down to room temperature on a rack, before adding the chocolate peanut butter glazing.

 In a small bowl, add sugar-free chocolate, peanut butter and coconut oil.
 Microwave by 30 seconds bursts, stir and repeat until the mixture is fully melted.
 It shouldn't take more than 1 minute.

 Dip each donut upside down into the glazing - make sure you dip the side that was in contact with the donut pan.